-United Way provides grant funding to a variety of programs that connect people in need with the building blocks for a stable and healthy life--education, financial stability, and health and well-being.
-We leverage your gift with others where it’s needed most.
+United Way supports a variety of programs that connect people in need with the building blocks for a stable and healthy life.
+We leverage your gift with others and put the dollars to use where they are needed most, and are the most effective.
 Your contributions stay here, directly improving lives in Benton and Lincoln County communities.

 Funding decisions are driven by a diverse pool of volunteers from corporate partners, community leaders, and United Way leadership who collectively contribute nearly 2,000 hours towards the process each year.

 2017 Meeting Basic Needs - Benton 2017 Meeting Basic Needs - Lincoln

 Under contract to the City of Corvallis, United Way manages the allocation process for the City’s Social Service Fund (SSF).
 The SSF provides funding according to criteria in the Social Service Funding Policy, Council Policy 00-6.05, section 6.05.050.

 Although funding priorities differ, the same process is used for both the United Way and City SSF grant cycles.
 Programs awarded through the Social Service Fund cycle provide emergency or transitional services to Corvallis residents.

 COMMUNITY INVESTMENT -- Emergency Food and Shelter Program (EFSP)